 3. Develop recommendations, at a time of potential political change, for strategies that anticipate and counter opposition and strengthen coalitions for bolder action.

-The project will develop research partnerships with E3G and the Foundation for European Progressive Studies in Brussels.
 This project will be codeveloped with the Public Engagement Observatory and UKERC research on Affordability, Justice and Economic Impacts, to research decentralised actors and strategies for responding to contestations of net zero policies, and our Responsive Research to respond to changing policy discourse.